gencf/Flexible-Visual-Recognition-by-Evidential-Modeling-of-Confusion-and-Ignorance/README.md

 For CIFAR-10, we have obtained a comparable test accuracy of 93.9% and an AUROC score of 99.63%, which is much higher than the AUROC stated in the paper's Table 1.
 We have used sklearn's auroc metric and could not figure out how the authors calculated it to get these amounts.

+Note: For the CIFAR100 training, even when we tried to train the model with our loss using 10-40 epochs pre-trained (with cross-entropy) model, it wasn't enough to start the training.
+Hence, we couldn't put our accuracy and AUROC results for CIFAR100.
+The uploaded pre-trained model for CIFAR100 has a purpose for the ones who want to experiment with it.

 We calculated the "Precision and Recall vs number of predictions" plots for the CIFAR-10 dataset.

 Our plots: